Being a “Doer of the Word” can mean serving our church too.

 Lay Eucharistic Ministry

 Nursery volunteers help our youngest members and visitors at St. James’s enjoy their time in our church, and help parents find moments of prayer and restoration at the service.
+We welcome responsible, child-loving adults to care for our children during services and special events.

 Nursery Contact: Becky Page, Director of Children’s Ministries, (804) 355-1779, ext.
 314